Lara Breitmoser, B.A.

 Benjamin is a member of the Young Journal of European Affairs’ editorial board, focussing on European Foreign, Security and Defence Policy.
-He is currently studying for an MSc in Modern Middle Eastern Studies at the University of Oxford.
+He graduated with an MSc in Modern Middle Eastern Studies from the University of Oxford.
 Benjamin previously studied political science, history and economics at Munich’s Ludwig-Maximilians-University and participated in a programme to study abroad at the Hebrew University of Jerusalem.
 Aside from his academic studies on the Middle East and European Affairs, Benjamin works as a journalist, focussing on politics in the UK, Germany and the wider MENA region.

 Angelo Krüger, B.A.

-Angelo is member of the editorial board of the Young Journal of European Affairs, where he contributes to the journal’s work on European political economy and public policy.
+Angelo is a member of the editorial board of the Young Journal of European Affairs, where he contributes to the journal’s work on European political economy and public policy.
 He is currently studying for his master’s degree in International Relations at Central European University (CEU) after graduating with a BA in History, Politics, and Sociology from the University of Potsdam.
 Before joining YJEA, Angelo completed one semester of research at the Anderson School of Management at the University of California, Los Angeles (UCLA).
-In his bachelor thesis, he investigated the strategic implications of Chinese foreign aid and its influence on European donor states.
 His research interests lie in the international political economy, the European Union, and Chinese global finance.
-Angelo’s work has been published in the newspaper Der Tagesspiegel.
-Previously, Angelo interned with a member of the German Bundestag and volunteered in refugee camps in Serbia.
 He continues to work as a research assistant at UCLA.